rainbow-me/browser-extension/src/core/keychain/README.md

 The keychain manager is responsible for:
 - Creating and managing the different types of wallets
-- Handling the encryption and decryption of keychains
+- Handling the encryption and decryption of keychains called it `vault`
-- Providing a common interface for the rest of the application to use

 ###### Methods
 - `addNewKeychain`- Creates a new keychain and adds it to the keychain manager